Racial split on COVID-19 endures as restrictions ease in US | Health

 - United States

 Lower support for mask mandates and other precautions among white Americans may also reflect less sensitivity towards what occurs in communities of color.
-In a 2021 study of mask-wearing during the early part of the pandemic, researchers found that mask-wearing among white people increased when white people were dying at greater rates in the surrounding community.
+In a 2021 study of mask wearing during the early part of the pandemic, researchers found that mask wearing among white people increased when white people were dying at greater rates in the surrounding community.
 When Black and Hispanic people were dying, mask usage was lower.
-Berkeley Franz, a co-author of the paper, said that in addition to residential segregation that separates white people from communities of color, past research has shown that white people can display ambivalence towards policies that they believe mostly help people of color.
-"Anti-Blackness is pervasive and has tremendous consequences, both in terms of the policies that get passed, and what doesn't,'' Franz said. ''White people can still have racist actions without seeing themselves that way and understanding the consequences.
-It's largely below the surface and unintentional but has tremendous consequences in terms of equity."
-Communities of color also have a different perception of risk from the pandemic than their white counterparts, said Michael Niño, a sociology professor at the University of Arkansas who co-authored a paper on race, gender, and masking in the pandemic.
-"Masking is relatively cheap, it's effective, and it's something that can be easily done," he said.
-"It doesn't require any sort of governmental response.
-These broader histories of racism and sexism in the United States are most certainly shaping some of the patterns we're seeing."
+Berkeley Franz, a co-author of the paper, said that in addition to residential segregation that separates white people from communities of color, past research has shown that white people can display ambivalence toward policies that they believe mostly help people of color.
+“Anti-Blackness is really pervasive and has tremendous consequences, both in terms of the policies that get passed, and what doesn't,'' Franz said. ''White people can still have really racist actions without seeing themselves that way and understanding the consequences.
+It's largely below the surface and unintentional but has tremendous consequences in terms of equity.”
+Communities of color also have a different perception of risk from the pandemic than their white counterparts, said Michael Niño, a sociology professor at the University of Arkansas who co-authored a paper on race, gender and masking in the pandemic.
+“Masking is something that is relatively cheap, it's effective, and it's something that can be easily done,” he said.
+“It doesn't require any sort of governmental response.
+These broader histories of racism and sexism in the United States are most certainly shaping some of the patterns we're seeing.”

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)